A look at modern mending with Erin Lewis-Fitzgerald

 There are times in life when you will meet somebody who is ‘get up and go’ personified.
 This is how best to describe author, creator and mender extraordinaire, Erin Lewis-Fitzgerald.
 The original founder of Bright Sparks Melbourne (electrical repair social enterprise), Erin has since gone on to teach, write and mend her way into the fabric of our (hopefully) more sustainable society.

 Ever since Erin met with Sugru’s very own founder Jane, at a repair event back in 2019, we’ve been following her projects closer than ever.
-Not least the recent launch of her fantastic new book Modern Mending, essential reading for anybody hoping to bring new life to old clothes in a genuinely fun and stylish way.
+Not least the launch of her fantastic book Modern Mending, essential reading for anybody hoping to bring new life to old clothes in a genuinely fun and stylish way.
 A comprehensive guide to mending clothes that combines creativity and sustainability - what’s not to love?

 Here Jane picks back up with Erin to find out more.

 Congratulations on the book - it’s gorgeous and truly inspiring.
 Who is the book written for in your view?

 Thank you!
 I had two audiences in mind: absolute beginners (ages eight and up) who’ve never used a needle and thread and are quite possibly terrified about getting started, and people who’ve already tried mending but want to take it a bit further, with new techniques or inspiration, to make their mending look more beautiful and intentional.
 My hope is that no matter what skill level you’re at, you’ll get something out of it.